stefan-beyer/simple-map-service/README.md

 node mapapp.js
 ```

+8. Open the Map App in browser

-8. Start the video... watch the map... ;)
+9. Start the video... watch the map... ;)

+10. There is no 10.

 ## Internas